ivoryayang/ivoryayang.github.io/_news/announcement_3.md

 related_posts: false
 ---

 My very first paper is accepted at ACL'24 main conference!
-Grateful to my first author, Yuxin :pink_heart:
+Grateful to my first author, Yuxin, for the collaboration opportunity :white_heart: